AleksaT205/swe-pet-planet-react/README.md

-PetPlanet
-PetPlanet is a web application built using React (JavaScript) for the frontend, .NET for the backend, and Azure Data Studio for database management.
-It serves as a platform for a chain of pet care salons, enabling each salon to share its services, products, and available appointment slots.

-Users can register and log in as individuals, salons, or administrators.
-Salons can publish their services and manage orders, while users can book appointments, rate salons, and interact through public questions.

-Features
-1. Authentication & User Accounts
-Registration: Users can create accounts by providing basic personal information.

-Login: Secure login functionality for all user types.

-Password Management: Users can update their passwords for account security.

-Profile Editing: Users can update their personal information anytime.

-2. Salons & Services
-Salon Overview: View basic salon information such as location, description, and working hours.

-Service Listings: Browse detailed lists of services offered by each salon.

-Add/Edit/Delete Services: Salon owners or admins can manage the service catalog.

-3. Products & Orders
-Product Catalog: Users can browse available pet care products.

-Product Management: Admins can add, edit, or remove products.

-Shopping Cart: Users can add or remove products from their cart.

-Online Ordering: Complete orders online with seamless checkout.

-Order Processing: Admins manage and process incoming orders.

-4. User & Salon Interaction
-Ratings & Reviews: Users can leave ratings and comments for salons.

-Questions Section: Users can ask questions publicly to salons.

-Answers: Salons respond to user questions, fostering communication.

-5. Service Requests
-Send Request: Users can submit requests to book specific services.

-Manage Requests: Users can delete requests; salons can process incoming requests.

-6. Administration
-User & Salon Management: Admins can delete user accounts or remove salons.

-Category Management: Admins can create or delete categories for better organization of services and products.

-PetPlanet aims to streamline the pet care booking and shopping experience by connecting users with local salons efficiently, fostering transparency, and encouraging community interaction.
+🐾 PetPlanet
+A full-featured web application for pet salons – built with React, .NET, and Azure.

+🌐 Overview
+PetPlanet is a modern web platform developed using React (JavaScript) for the frontend, .NET for the backend, and Azure Data Studio for managing the database.
+It is designed for a chain of pet care salons, allowing each salon to manage its services, products, and appointment scheduling with ease.

+👥 Users can register as individuals, salons, or administrators, book services, leave reviews, and interact directly with salons through a public Q&A section.

+🚀 Features
+🔐 1.
+Authentication & Accounts
+📝 Registration – Sign up with personal details.

+🔓 Login – Secure login for all user types.

+🔑 Password Management – Change password anytime.

+🧾 Profile Editing – Update your personal information.

+🏪 2.
+Salons & Services
+📍 Salon Info – View salon location, description & working hours.

+💇‍♂️ Service Listings – Explore services each salon offers.

+➕ Add/Edit/Delete Services – Salon owners and admins can manage offerings.

+🛍️ 3.
+Products & Orders
+📦 Product Catalog – Browse pet care items.

+🛒 Cart – Add/remove products to/from cart.

+🧾 Ordering – Place orders with seamless checkout.

+📬 Admin Order Management – View and manage incoming orders.

+💬 4.
+Interaction & Feedback
+⭐ Ratings & Reviews – Share experiences with salons.

+❓ Public Q&A – Ask salons questions directly.

+🗣️ Salon Replies – Salon owners can publicly respond.

+📅 5.
+Service Requests
+📤 Send Request – Book a service with one click.

+🗑️ Delete Request – Cancel pending bookings.

+⚙️ Request Handling – Salons can accept/decline requests.

+🛠️ 6.
+Administration Panel
+👤 Manage Users & Salons – Remove accounts or salons as needed.

+🗂️ Category Control – Create or delete categories for better organization.

+📎 Keywords
+#React #DotNet #PetCareApp #FullStack #Authentication #ImageUpload #ProductManagement #AdminPanel #BookingSystem

 On Serbian: